xavierpriour/capistrano-secret/README.md

 * Each stages has its own set of secrets.
 * Method name makes it explicit to developer this is sensitive information (it's called `secret()`!).

-Full power shows when used in conjunction with a templating library like [capistrano-template](https://github.com/xavierpriour/capistrano-template), to generate configuration files at deployment.
+It really shines when used in conjunction with a templating library like [capistrano-template](https://github.com/xavierpriour/capistrano-template), to generate configuration files at deployment.
+Check it out!

 ## Requirements